DanialSoleimany/Real-Time-Sign-Language-Detection-Numbers/README.md

-# Real-Time Sign Language Detection For Numbers From 0 to 9
+# Real-Time Sign Language Detection

 ## Overview
 This project demonstrates real-time detection of sign language numbers (0-9) using hand gestures.
 The detection system utilizes a webcam to capture hand gestures, employs MediaPipe for hand pose estimation, and then predicts the corresponding number using a trained machine learning model (Random Forest).
 The model can accurately predict the numbers based on the hand landmarks' positions.